Automattic/pushpress/readme.txt

 = 0.1.9 =
 * Update plugin header to avoid deprecated argument warnings
 * Update class constructor to modern PHP
+* Update readme to reflect new name for the standard (WebSub)
 * Bump stable to 4.8

 = 0.1.8 =